 Part of the backdrop to this study is the changing structures of humanitarianism and its organizations.
-The essays in this volume examine humanitarian action and representation by a wide-range of organizations, institutions, and actors: British and American missionary groups; international organizations, such as the International Committee of the Red Cross (ICRC, founded 1863), the United Nations Relief and Rehabilitation Administration (UNRRA, 1943) and the World Health Organization (WHO, 1948); non-governmental organizations, such as Near East Relief and Save the Children Fund, founded during or just after the First World War; hybrid organizations that fuse international and national goals, such as the Chinese Red Cross; and development organizations, such as Christian Aid.
-In addition, some essays consider humanitarian imagery produced by journalists and photojournalists since the news media played, and continues to play, an important role in informing publics about large-scale episodes of human suffering and disaster, focusing public attention on and shaping perceptions of such events, and thereby motivating the perceived need for humanitarian intervention.
+The chapters in this volume examine humanitarian action and representation by a wide range of organizations, institutions, and actors: British and American missionary groups; international organizations, such as the International Committee of the Red Cross (founded 1863), the United Nations Relief and Rehabilitation Administration (UNRRA, 1943) and the World Health Organization (WHO, 1948); nongovernmental organizations, such as Near East Relief and the Save the Children Fund, founded during or just after the First World War; hybrid organizations that fuse international and national goals, such as the Chinese Red Cross; and development organizations, such as Christian Aid.
+In addition, some chapters consider humanitarian imagery produced by journalists and photojournalists since the news media played, and continues to play, an important role in informing publics about large-scale episodes of human suffering and disaster, focusing public attention on and shaping perceptions of such events, and thereby motivating the perceived need for humanitarian intervention.

-The essays in this volume contextualize the efforts of a select yet significant actors that made use of photography for a variety of purposes, assuming that the politics of humanitarianism are multiple, that various strands of humanitarianisms can coexist within a single organization, and that expressions of humanitarianism can change over time.
+The chapters in this volume contextualize the efforts of select yet significant actors that made use of photography for a variety of purposes, assuming that the politics of humanitarianism are multiple, that various strands of humanitarianism can coexist within a single organization, and that expressions of humanitarianism can change over time.
 Given this historical diversity, what assumptions can be made regarding the role and use of photography?
 Is it plausible to imagine categories of humanitarian photography cutting across multiple humanitarianisms?

-We seek to identify trends and threads, continuities and ruptures, similarities and differences, related to cultural and representational practices and politics of humanitarian photography.
+We seek to identify trends and threads, continuities and ruptures, similarities and differences related to cultural and representational practices and politics of humanitarian photography.
 Humanitarianism is not a monolith, it was – and is – a complex and fragmented system of individuals, organizations, and ideas, which coexisted, cooperated, and clashed.
 Still, since the late nineteenth century something similar to a system, with a gravitational force, emerged.
-The system expanded and shrank over time, with notable growth spurts accompanying and following the First World War and Russian Civil War, as well as the Nazi seizure of power and war of aggression in Europe, and Allied victory over Germany and Japan in 1945.
-Since the late 1970s, humanitarian and human rights organizations have proliferated; since the turn of the 1990s, they have multiplied at a historically unprecedented rate.
+The system expanded and shrank over time, with notable growth spurts accompanying and following the First World War and the Russian Civil War, as well as the Nazi seizure of power and war of aggression in Europe, and Allied victory over Germany and Japan in 1945.
+Since the late 1970s, humanitarian and human rights organizations have proliferated; after the turn of the 1990s, they multiplied at a historically unprecedented rate.
 As far as Western humanitarianism is concerned, a heterogeneous group of individuals and organizational actors – as well as the publics they have communicated with – came to share some basic ideas about the desirability of compassion and aiding other human beings in distress.
-Since the late 19th century, this “ethics of care,” Michael Barnett notes, has been “institutionalized” and “internationalized,” yet nonetheless remains dynamic.
+Since the late nineteenth century, this “ethics of care,” Michael Barnett notes, has been “institutionalized” and “internationalized,” yet nonetheless remains dynamic.
 “Humanitarians project their moral imaginations in ways that reshape the world,” he argues, but “what is imaginable, desirable and possible” changes over time.